tarangchikhalia/tarangchikhalia/README.md

 # Hi there 👋

-I am Tarang Chikhalia, a passionate Software Engineer, System Designer, and lifelong learner based in Ottawa, Canada.
-Beyond coding, I am a stargazer and cosmology enthusiast, loves camping and hiking and play video games.
+I am Tarang Chikhalia, a passionate Software Engineer and lifelong learner based in Ottawa, Canada.
+Beyond coding, I am cosmology enthusiast, loves camping and hiking and play video games.

 <!--
 **tarangchikhalia/tarangchikhalia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.